 Community Organizer

-Flopping into his leather couch at 8 p.m. after a long day, Mac thought about the day’s police work.
-Trying to chase down the purchaser of the industrial automation equipment seized in the drug lab bust, they had come up empty.
-All from legitimate US and German vendors, sThe machinery had every identifying mark or number filed away.
+Mac flopped onto his leather couch at 8 o’clock and mused about the day’s police work.
+They had come up empty, trying to chase down the purchaser of the industrial automation equipment seized in the drug lab bust.
+The machinery had every identifying mark or number filed away.

 Mac switched the TV to the local 24-hour news service.
 One segment piqued his interest.
-The TV presenter introduced the Sun-Times reporter Natalie Rumsfort, who interviewed Pastor Jeremiah Montgomery, a beloved and sometimes fiery community organizer.
+The TV presenter introduced the Sentinel reporter Natalie Rumsfort, who interviewed Pastor Jeremiah Montgomery, a beloved and sometimes fiery community organizer.

 Pastor Montgomery wore black, with a Roman collar signifying his senior status at the Gethsemane Church on South Loomis Boulevard.
-Pastor Jeremiah has a full head of hair and beard, but the years have turned it primarily white.
-He wears large brown rimmed eyeglasses, a trademark of his reputation as the black community's voice.
-Pastor Montgomery had worked with Chicago’s most famous community organizer, Barack Obama, many years agoAs a youngster.
+Pastor Jeremiah has a full head of hair and a beard, but the years have turned it primarily white.
+He wears large brown-rimmed eyeglasses, a trademark of his reputation as the black community's voice.
+As a youngster, Pastor Montgomery had worked with Chicago’s most famous community organizer, Barack Obama.

 “Pastor Jeremiah,” Natalie said, “you have been quite vociferous lately about the increased drug usage within the African American community.
 To what do you attribute this rise in drug dependency and overdose cases?”

-“It’s been bad enough, Natalie, that we’ve had to resist the traditional illicit drug business coming from within our community; by that, I mean the Gangster Disciples and the Black P Stones.
+“It’s been bad enough, Natalie, that we’ve had to resist the traditional illicit drug business within our community; by that, I mean the Gangster Disciples and the Black P Stones.
 Now, we face a new onslaught from a resurgent criminal gang, the Albanians.
-This gang, removed from Chicago fifteen years ago, has suddenly reappeared and sold heroin and cocaine to our children and destitute adults.
+This gang, removed from Chicago twenty years ago, has suddenly reappeared and is selling heroin and cocaine to our children and destitute adults.
 By mixing the dime bags of cocaine with fentanyl, the drug gives a more powerful high and results in a more permanent addiction to the substance.
 Fentanyl is one hundred times more potent than morphine.
 To our African American community, it’s a double whammy of misery.
-Either you’re a hopelessly addicted junkie, unable to function in society, andand prone to crime to support your habit,, or you’re an overdose victim, lost to your family forever.”
+You’re either a hopelessly addicted junkie, unable to function in society, and prone to crime to support your habit, or you’re an overdose victim, lost to your family forever.”

 “How long has this been going on, Pastor?”